amtul-nazneen/custom-scripts/README.md

 # Custom XML from SQL
-* Scipt that generates a custom nested XML querying multiple tables in MySQL
+* Script that generates a custom nested XML querying multiple tables in MySQL
   * Queries from the MySQL tables using JDBC
   * Stores them as Collections in Java POJOs using
   * Create the XML from Java Collections through DOM Parser